 Background of the study

 Synanthropic flies are among the most ubiquitous and medically significant synanthropic insects found in human settlements, particularly in tropical and subtropical regions (Akhtar et al., 2019).
 Due to their indiscriminate feeding habits and their attraction to decaying organic matter, faeces, and garbage, they are widely recognized as mechanical vectors of a variety of pathogenic microorganisms including bacteria, viruses, protozoa, and helminths (Olatunji et al., 2021; Sharma and Dhakal, 2020).
 They can pick up these pathogens on their body surfaces and in their gut and transmit them to humans through contact with food, water, and kitchen utensils (Fotedar et al., 2022).
-In Nigeria, the rise in poor waste disposal practices and inadequate sanitation infrastructure particularly in rapidly urbanizing cities like Awka has led to an increase in housefly populations around refuse dumps.
+In Nigeria, the rise in poor waste disposal practices and inadequate sanitation infrastructure particularly in rapidly urbanizing cities like Awka has led to an increase in housefly populations around.
 These refuse dump sites provide optimal conditions for the breeding and proliferation of flies, thereby increasing the risk of disease transmission (Anyanwu et al., 2020).
 In Awka Metropolis, open dumping remains common due to ineffective waste collection systems and lack of environmental hygiene enforcement, posing serious threats to public health, especially in areas near markets, abattoirs, and residential quarters.
-Studies have shown that synanthropic flies collected from refuse dumps and markets often carry a wide range of pathogens such as Escherichia coli, Salmonella species, Shigella species, and parasitic ova and cysts like Entamoeba histolytica and Ascaris lumbricoides (Olawuni et al., 2021; Ismail et al., 2023).
+Studies have shown that synanthropic flies collected from and markets often carry a wide range of pathogens such as Escherichia coli, Salmonella species, Shigella species, and parasitic ova and cysts like Entamoeba histolytica and Ascaris lumbricoides (Olawuni et al., 2021; Ismail et al., 2023).
 These pathogens are associated with gastrointestinal infections, diarrhoeal diseases, and other food borne illnesses, which remain significant public health concerns in Nigeria.
-Despite growing awareness of the health risks associated with housefly infestations, there is limited localized research in southeastern Nigeria, including Awka, on the pathogenic load of these flies in relation to refuse dumps.
+Despite growing awareness of the health risks associated with housefly infestations, there is limited localized research in southeastern Nigeria, including Awka, on the pathogenic load of these flies in relation to.
 Most sanitation and public health policies are not adequately backed by specific entomological and microbiological data necessary for targeted intervention.
 Synanthropic flies are not merely nuisance insects; they are recognized vectors of numerous disease-causing microorganisms due to their synanthropic nature and feeding habits.
-By frequenting human waste, decomposing materials, and refuse dumps, they pick up and transmit pathogens to human food and surfaces, playing a substantial role in the spread of enteric infections such as diarrhoea, typhoid fever, cholera, dysentery, and intestinal parasitoses (Fotedar et al., 2022; Olawuni et al., 2021).
+By frequenting human waste, decomposing materials, and, they pick up and transmit pathogens to human food and surfaces, playing a substantial role in the spread of enteric infections such as diarrhoea, typhoid fever, cholera, dysentery, and intestinal parasitoses (Fotedar et al., 2022; Olawuni et al., 2021).
 In Nigeria, diarrhoeal diseases are among the leading causes of morbidity and mortality, particularly in children under five years old, with poor sanitation and unhygienic environments being major contributors (WHO, 2023).
 Urban centers like Awka, experiencing rapid population growth and strained waste management systems, become hotspots for vector proliferation and disease outbreaks.
 Thus, understanding the pathogenic load carried by synanthropic flies in such environments is essential for targeted interventions.

 2. MATERIALS AND METHODS